abramhindle/wlcabinetsorter/static_pages/Contributing-to-WL-ModCabinet.md

 know if they're using the most recent version of a mod or not.  `@author` is mostly for the user's sake, so they can know who wrote the mod by just looking at their files.
-Note that the WL ModCabinet process will actually report the username of the *directory* your mod lives in, rather than your text here.
+Note that the WL ModCabinet process will actually report the username of the *directory* your mod lives in as the main author, rather than your text here.
+The info from the `@author` statement will still be included on the ModCabinet page, though.

 ## Contact Info